 This page gives advice for beginners who are either thinking of buying a telescope, or have just bought one and are wondering how to use it, and what they could see.
-If you’re unfamiliar with the characteristics of different types of telescope, it’s recommended that before buying one, either submit queries using our Contact us page contact form, or better still, come to one of our friendly meetings for advice – see our Programme page.
+If you’re unfamiliar with the characteristics of different types of telescope, it’s recommended that before buying one, either submit queries using the contact form on our Contact us page, or better still, come to one of our friendly meetings for advice – see our Programme page.

 Buying and using a small beginner’s telescope.

-Before buying a telescope, first use your eyes to familiarise yourself with the night sky over the UK.
+Before buying a telescope, start by using your eyes to familiarise yourself with the night sky over the UK, and for more information about the constellations, brightest stars, explore this Constellation Guide.
+The following graphic illustrates how the Plough asterism, part of the constellation Ursa Major, can be used to identify many other northern constellations and bright stars.
 Next progress onto binoculars to learn more about the night sky with the help of this interactive planetarium that’s set to display the sky above Southport, when date and time are specified.
-Finally buy your telescope with characteristics that best suit the celestial objects that interest you.
+Finally, buy your telescope with characteristics that best suit the celestial objects that interest you.

 What’s up there to look at?